makerdao/governance-manual/parameter-index/collateral-auction/param-max-auction-duration.md

 A large Maximum Auction Duration increases the amount of time that keepers have to bid in the auction before it needs to be reset.
 On the other hand, having a shorter duration means relying more heavily on the swift participation of keepers within collateral auctions.

-If auctions are too short there is a risk of liquidations not ending profitably before a reset is required.
+If auctions are too short, there is a risk of liquidations not ending profitably before a reset is required.
 This may be negative depending on the settings for the [Flat Kick Incentive](param-flat-kick-incentive.md) and the [Proportional Kick Incentive](param-proportional-kick-incentive.md) because these incentives are paid to keepers at each reset.

 The trade-offs to this parameter are heavily tied to the Auction Price Function parameter, as the shape of the curve may heavily affect the desired auction length.